chrislee35/orange3-nlp-book/chapters/15/RAGs.md

 In this example, I used sentence-transformers to embed the document and return 5 excerpts at around 128 characters each to the query about "farming".

-Certainly!
-Here's the same information presented as an unordered list for each embedder:

 ---

 * **spaCy (`en_core_web_md`)**